I still love telling people that my dad was a cowboy. It’s up there with astronaut!

 After what most people would have been devastated by, he took it in stride, and with a few more jokes went right back to roping.
 He went back to roping because it’s a sport he loves so much.
 In fact, it wasn’t until about six months ago that he finally decided it was time to sell his horses.

 The moral of the story is, if he gave up after that first thumb, he would have lost 33 years of doing something he loves.
 If he gave up after the second thumb, he would have lost 27 years and the third thumb, 24 years!

-In terms of managing your money – it takes practice.
+Like team roping, managing your money takes practice.
 The more you do it, the better you get.
-Don’t get frustrated and think you’re not a good saver.
-Keep trying and play with different strategies.
-Instead of jumping in and trying to save 10% of your income, start by trying to save just 1%.
-When you’ve successfully done that for a few months, bump up your savings by another 1% and so on until you’ve reached your savings goals.
+Instead of getting frustrated and thinking that you’re not good at it, keep trying!
+Instead of jumping in and trying to save 10% of your income, start by trying to save just 1% of your income.
+When you’ve successfully done that, try bumping it up by 1% and so on until you’ve reached your savings goals.